 The best method of keeping your food cold, and therefore preserved, is to build a basement.
 The lower into the ground you go, the lower the temperature falls.
 If you build down a few levels below your village, you should find that even in the SUmmer your food lasts for quite a long time.
 Having said that, it can be quite a challenge to construct underground thanks to Going Medieval's stability rankings.
 If you want some help in that area, check our Going Medieval underground building guide here.

-Going Medieval How To Store Food Guide — Preserving Food
+Going Medieval Food Storage Guide — Preserving Food

 The other major factor in preserving food in Going Medieval is processing food in different ways.
 There are several different tools at your disposal that will make food last longer, although most of them require you to unlock them through research.
 The smoker will create preserved meat that lasts much longer than simply cooked meat does.
 You can also use a distiller to create vinegar for pickling food at your cooking station.
 The most helpful is probably the food packs, which are the same items that you start the game with.